igorkry/tnt4j-streams/README.md

 `RFH2XMLParser` parser has reference to `XMLFromRFH2PreParser`.
 This pre-parser builds valid XML from provided binary data having fragmented
 XML data like `RFH2` structure from IBM MQ.

-**NOTE:** If RAW activity data is not `byte[]` but appears to be encoded (e.g., BASE64), use pre-parser property `foramat` to define RAW activity data format.
+**NOTE:** If Raw activity data is not `byte[]` but appears to be encoded (e.g., BASE64), use pre-parser property `foramat` to define Raw activity data format.
 It may be one of [`ActivityFieldFormatType`](./tnt4j-streams-core/src/main/java/com/jkoolcloud/tnt4j/streams/fields/ActivityFieldFormatType.java) enumeration values:
 * `base64Binary` - BASE64 encoded binary data
 * `hexBinary` - binary data represented as bytes HEX codes sequence